 7.)
 No chiropractor visits for 6 weeks.

 8.)
-NO LOOKING.
-You cannot look without pulling your cheek.
+You cannot look without pulling your cheek, therefore NO LOOKING.
 Do not worry about the appearance of your gums for 6 weeks.

 9.)
 RINSE ONLY WITH LIPS APART, SLOSHING ONLY.
 NO chipmunk cheeks when you rinse.